chevere/docs/introduction/README.md

 ## What is Chevere?

 Chevere is a strict, strong-typed PHP development library.
-It is the stuff developers use to build *other* software as it is an small software package providing the core tooling needed to organize and run the logic of any given software application.
+It is the stuff developers use to build *other* software as it is a collection of packages providing the core tooling needed to organize and run the logic of any given software application.

 💡 The term *chévere* is ubiquitous in Latin America, known in every Spanish speaking country and it means **cool/awesome**.